 - 101. INTRODUCTION TO POLITICAL SCIENCE.
 3 cr.
 Development of the state; nature and problems of government in relation to the individual; emphasis upon the development of various forms of government. - 200.
-DIRECTED STUDY-E-TV.
-3 cr.
+DIRECTED STUDY-3 cr.
 Selected studies in government.
 Content varies.
-A. American Government (Same as GOVM 201.)
-No more than 12 semester hours may be applied toward degree requirements in the Department of History and Government. - 201.
+A. American Government (Same as GOVM 201.) - 201.
 AMERICAN NATIONAL.
 3 cr.
 Consideration of the nature of democracy, civil rights, federalism, the political process, the legislative, executive, and judicial branches, and current problems. - 202.
 STATE AND LOCAL.
 3 cr.
 An intensive study of state and local government, structural components, political process, and basic problems.
-Special emphasis on Louisiana government. - 205-206.
+Special emphasis on Louisiana government.

+- 205-206.
 INTRODUCTION TO PARALEGAL STUDIES.
 3 cr. each.
 Students are introduced to the structure and workings of the law firm, especially the important aspects of law office practices, which include investigation and research techniques. - 425.
 PRACTICUM IN LEGAL STUDIES.
 6 cr.
 Observation of and participation in a law office or legal agency for a semester.
 Credit will be given upon satisfactory completion as certified by direct supervisor.
 Prerequisite: Legal Studies (Pre-Law) majors only.
 The practicum must be scheduled in the final semester prior to graduation, excluding the summer terms.